 Visit this space on the lower level of the Museum to imagine how you might use the space to support your own courses.
-The application for using the space (you do not yet need to know which works of art you might use) during Fall 2019 is open now.
+The application for using the space (you do not yet need to know which works of art you might use) during Spring 2020 is open now.

 Snite Museum Course Development Grants